Memorable Manitobans: John Paxton (1903-1990)

 Dairyman, municipal official.

-Born in Cardiff, Wales of Scottish parents on 10 April 1903, he spent his early years in Kircudbrightshire, Scotland where he was educated and continued it at the Technical School at Birmingham, England.
+Born at Cardiff, Wales on 10 April 1903, of Scottish parents, he spent his early years in Kircudbrightshire, Scotland where he was educated and continued it at the Technical School at Birmingham, England.
 In 1926, he came to Canada and, after studying at the Manitoba Agricultural College, was employed by the Manitoba Department of Agriculture in the cream grading service.
 In March 1932, he purchased the Gladstone Creamery, modernizing it with new equipment in 1943.
 He was a life member of the Manitoba Dairy Association, a director of the National Dairy Council and the chairman of the Milk Control Board of Manitoba.

-He married Eleanor Frazer, assistant principal of the Gladstone High School, in 1933 and they had a daughter.
+On 24 June 1933, he married Eleanor Ada Fraser (1904-1998), assistant principal of the Gladstone High School, and they had a daughter.
 He was elected to the Gladstone town council in 1935 and served there until 1946 when he became the Mayor of Gladstone.
 He was a delegate at the founding meeting of the Manitoba Association of Urban Municipalities, and served as its President in 1959.